-The PhD Program provides funding to qualified doctoral students and generally guarantees four years of support based on academic performance.
-Students making satisfactory progress normally receive a full tuition & fee waiver (students are responsible for a small amount of non-academic fees) and funding in the form of a teaching assistantship or scholarship.
+The PhD Program provides funding to qualified doctoral students and generally guarantees four to five years of support based on academic performance.
+Students making satisfactory progress normally receive a full tuition & fee waiver and funding in the form of a teaching assistantship or scholarship.
 The PhD Program announces the assistantship and scholarship awards at the time of admission decisions.
 PhD students are also provided a research budget for presenting their work at premier conferences.

 - Stipends & Benefits

 - PhD Grants Program

 Stipends & Benefits

 The starting yearly stipend for full-time doctoral students is $36,000 over 12 months.
 Doctoral stipends are awarded in the form of a Teaching or Research Assistantship.
 Teaching Assistants (TAs) are employed a maximum of 20 hours per week to help meet the instructional needs of the University.
 Research Assistants (RAs) are employed a maximum of 20 hours per week to assist the research efforts of the faculty in a capacity that relates to the student’s educational goals.
 Typically, students awarded assistantships receive a full tuition waiver.

 Students applying for admission will be automatically considered for the Eugene McDermott Graduate Fellows program, which provides additional research support and funding as a research assistant for 4-5 years.
 Details can be found at the Eugene McDermott Graduate Fellows website.

 Every PhD student receiving an assistantship will be eligible for a year-long research fellowship for four semesters (summer, fall, spring, summer).
 The goal of the fellowship is to help PhD students initiate their research activities early in the program.
 Students choose a faculty advisor and develop a quality research paper to be presented at the end of the fellowship year.